 Basically they are made with cubes of SNOT bricks forming a 2x2x2 cube with studs in all directions, and the various pieces tacked on and sculpted to shape.
 I hope to make different sizes sometime.
 I believe each tree used 16 SNOT bricks.
 I hope that made sense to you; I could always send you a picture or two.wunztwice wrote:Hey John.
 I just thought of a question I had about this MOC.
 I was wondering if you could show/tell us how you made those awsome trees?

-Users browsing this forum: medib and 4 guests
+Users browsing this forum: verneer and 6 guests